 Looking to Add Some Flair to Your Rustic Living Room?

-The Older, the Better
+The Older, the Better the rustic décor

 One of the main parts of rustic décor includes a neutral and muted color scheme.
 Many rustic living rooms will feature shades of beige and brown that are commonly found in nature.
 Touches of brighter accent colors can be added but should be used sparingly to not draw too much attention.
-Some homeowners may view neutral colors as very limited, but there is a wide range of shades that you can utilize to create plenty of interest within a room still.
+Some homeowners may view neutral colors as very limited.
+However, there is a wide range of shades that you can utilize to create plenty of interest within a room still.

 Add Touches of Wood